 Each member of your group can make their own individual booking and join up as a group on arrival.
-For groups of 30 or more please send an email advising us of group name and we can reserve an area for you.
+Please ensure everyone books under the same tariff e.g., Black Cockatoo, etc. For groups of 50 or more please send an email to firstname.lastname@example.org advising us of the group name and where you would like us to reserve an area for you.

 Yes 90% of the sites are accessible by two wheel drive thanks to a sealed dirt road.
 There are a small number of secluded campsites that are only accessible by 4WD.

-Yes you can buy ice and firewood on arrival, although you can collect fallen timber for free if you prefer.
-Our onsite shop will have all your camping basics from drinks to ice creams, bread, milk ice etc. The shop is open part time, with hours displayed on the whiteboard where you register at checkin.
+Yes, you can buy ice and firewood on arrival if the shop is open, although you can collect fallen timber for free if you prefer.
+Our onsite shop will have all your camping basics from drinks to ice creams, bread, milk, ice etc. The shop is open part time, with hours displayed on the whiteboard where you register at check in.

 No. You only pay the car pass unless you are wanting to 4WD recreationally.